 If you experience abnormal absorption of nutrients in your intestines that would be an example of compromised gut function.
 This could be caused by a lack of nutrient absorption further up in your body and may be related to medical conditions like celiac disease, crohn’s disease and ulcerative colitis or short bowel syndrome.
 The lack of nutrient absorption in this category can also be linked to bacterial overgrowth in the intestinal tract.

 It literally means “lack of flesh” and it’s a condition of age-based muscle degeneration that becomes more common in people over 50.
 Some causes of Sarcopenia are aging related while others are preventable with a healthy diet and regular exercise.
 For those that may not be able to exercise due to injury or are experiencing rapid muscle loss a medical food recommended by their doctor may be an option to reduce the effects.
 The main ingredients that can help with Sarcopenia are protein, vitamin D, Omega-3 fatty acids and creatine.
-For more details on Sarcopenia check out our article “Top Supplements For Sacropenia Related Muscle Loss in Older Adults”.
+Learn more about Sarcopenia and how medical foods may help.

 It used to be the top three but now it’s the top four with the addition of medical food’s for Dyslipidemia.
 Dyslipidemia is a big word that simply means there is elevated total cholesterol or low-density lipoprotein (LDL) which is the bad type of cholesterol.
 High density lipoprotein (HDL) cholesterol levels (this is the good kind) can be low, and the concentrations of other lipids and apolipoproteins can also be abnormal.1-4 Dyslipidemia contributes to the development of atherosclerosis which is a hardening of the arteries and is an important risk factor for coronary heart disease (CHD) and stroke.
 It can also cause peripheral artery disease which reduces blood flow usually in the legs causing damage and potentially stroke.
-For more on Dyslipidemia check out our article “Medical Foods Dyslipidemia”.
+There are many more factors and scenarios so you’ll want to explore Dyslipidemia further.

 Popular Medical Foods